Michelle Creber: Biography

 Michelle Creber was born to jazz pianist/producer Michael Creber and vocalist/producer Monique Creber.
-She first appeared on stage singing at the age of four and began acting at the age of seven, appearing as Lucy in Charlie Brown /Peanuts (Warner Bros).
+She first appeared on stage singing at the age of four and began acting at the age of seven, appearing as Lucy in Charlie Brown/Peanuts (Warner Bros).

 On August 28, 2012, Creber released her first solo album entitled Timeless: Songs of a Century.
 In 2012, she followed up the release with A Creber Christmas, with parents Monique and Michael.
-The album At Home (an acoustic collection of covers and originals featuring the Crebers, Gabriel Brown, and Andrea Libman), was released in 2014; in 2015, Creber and Brown (aka Black Gryph0n) released Tribute: Celebrating the Music of Michael Jackson; and in 2016, the duo released Getting Stronger, a hit album of original songs.
+The album At Home (an acoustic collection of covers and originals featuring the Crebers, Gabriel C. Brown, and Andrea Libman), was released in 2014; in 2015, Creber and Brown (aka Black Gryph0n) released Tribute: Celebrating the Music of Michael Jackson; and in 2016, the duo released Getting Stronger, a hit album of original songs.
 On June 1, 2018, Creber released her first solo-all originals album On Display.
 In May 2020, Creber released her second full-length, all-originals album Storm.
 Creber has released several singles since her Storm album including Feels Like Summer, a co-write with Christopher Ward (writer of the hit Black Velvet), Arun Chaturvedi and Luke McMaster.

 Key voiceover credits include Apple Bloom in My Little Pony: Friendship is Magic (Hasbro), Bonzle in Ninjago: Dragon's Rising (Netflix), Alice in Martha Speaks (PBS Kids) and Wendy Darling in the New Adventures of Peter Pan (Discovery Family).
 Notable onscreen credits include Kelly in Strange Empire (CBC/Netflix), Supernatural (CW), Yellowjackets (Showtime), Tracker (CBS), Smart Cookies (Hallmark) and The Search For Santa Paws (Disney).
 Creber has also performed extensively in the theatre world with many lead roles, including the title role of Annie and "Jo March" in Little Women.

 As a singer, Creber has recorded soundtrack vocals for dozens of TV shows and movies.
 Lead singing features include the theme song for NBC's Nina's World; multiple songs on Nintendo's popular franchise Yo-Kai Watch, LEGO Friends: The Next Chapter and Netflix's Johnny Test; several songs during nine seasons of My Little Pony: Friendship is Magic; and a soundtrack duet with Billy Joel for the movie Just The Way You Are.